villano-lab/galactic-spin-W1/paper/paper.md

 # Story

 The story of this project emerged out of several years of literary analysis, trial and error, and reproducibility studies our team conducted on rotation curve research.
 A principal impression our team drew from this journey was the lack of clarity and accessibility in the world of rotation curve research, including programs and data requisite for composing rotation curves.
-Examining the difficulties encountered in our team's research, we developed an educational module that is clear, concise, with curve-composition activities that can be easily reproducible by the user.
+Examining the difficulties encountered in our team's research, we developed an educational module that is aimed to be clear, concise, with curve-composition activities that can be easily reproducible by the user.
 From our experience analyzing a number of rotation curve publications, in addition to correspondences with active researchers in the field, and with currently-used curve-composing programs, we have begun to develop our own versions of such programs, making improvements which we believe will greatly improve accessibility and understanding.
 We also include content which we produced for previous workshops and research symposiums that further facilitate the understanding of producing rotation curves.

 ### Materials